thomheymann/backbone-assembler/README.md

 Removes first child view found at `destination` from the layout.

-Alternatively pass in the view instance to be removed or (in case of list views) the model of the item view.
+Alternatively pass in the view instance to be removed.

 #### .resetViews(views)